Dr. Majid Khonji

 Biography

-Majid Khonji is an assistant professor in the EECS department at Khalifa University, UAE, leading research activities in the autonomous vehicle laboratory (www.avlab.io) at KUCARS.
-He is also a research Affiliate with MIT Computer Science and Artificial Intelligence Laboratory (CSAIL), USA.
-He received his MSc degree in Security, Cryptology, and Coding of Information Systems from Ensimag, Grenoble Institute of Technology, France, and his Ph.D. in Interdisciplinary Engineering from Masdar Institute in collaboration with MIT in 2016.
+Dr. Majid Khonji is an Assistant Professor in the Computer Science Department at Khalifa University (KU).
+He leads the research activities in the Autonomous Vehicle Laboratory (www.avlab.io) at the KU Center for Autonomous Robotic Systems (KUCARS).
+Additionally, he is a research affiliate with the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) in the USA.
+Dr. Khonji earned his MSc degree in Security, Cryptology, and Coding of Information Systems from Ensimag, Grenoble Institute of Technology, France, and completed his Ph.D. in Interdisciplinary Engineering at Masdar Institute, in collaboration with MIT, in 2016.

-Previously, he was a visiting assistant professor at the Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT, a senior R&D technologist at Dubai Electricity and Water Authority (DEWA), and an information security researcher at the Emirates Advanced Investment Group (EAIG).
+Prior to his current role, he was a visiting assistant professor at MIT's CSAIL, a senior R&D technologist at Dubai Electricity and Water Authority (DEWA), and an information security researcher at the Emirates Advanced Investment Group (EAIG).

 Education